PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 07:43:42
+Last updated: 2024-04-06 07:44:16
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo